Stella0A/Palmoria-Group-Emp-Analysis/README.md

 # Palmoria-Group-Emp-Analysis
 This analysis is in fulfillment of my capstone project at OUI Bootcamp.
-We were to assume the role of an HR analyst working with employees data.
+I assumed the role of an HR analyst working with employees data.